 Note that if you don’t have ceramic capacitor you also can use Electrolyte Capacitor.
-Please do be careful with the polarity.
+But please do be careful with the polarity.

 Connect your USB Mini Cable with your computer and UC00A.
 If this is your first time using UC00A, you might need to install the driver.
 Please do note that Com Port number will be different as you are now using UC00A instead of CT-UNO directly.
 For example when I connect the CT-UNO using micro-USB B cable, it shows COM port 172.

 But now with UC00A, it shows COM port 171.